envato-archive/barricade/README.md

 The end result is that your ActiveRecord objects may end up out of sync with their corresponding database records.

-BetterLocking avoids this by doing all the locking at the very start of the transaction.
+Barricade avoids this by doing all the locking at the very start of the transaction.
 A deadlock when grabbing the locks will cause an immediate retry, before any code that has side effects can be run.